top of page

 used to drive sponsorship

-● Presents the completed Alumni & Friends Scrap Book to the Alumni Board at the
+● Maintains the Alumni & Friends Association Photo archive on the Alumni Website.

 ● Organizes and hosts all social events